ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 Makela, A. 2002.
 Derivation of stem taper from the pipe model theory in a carbon balance framework.
 Tree Phys.
 22:891-905.

-.. _Manning, M.R. and Melhuish, W.H.
-1994.
-Trends: A Compendium of Data on

-Manning, M.R. and Melhuish, W.H.
-1994.
-Trends: A Compendium of Data on Global Change.
-Carbon Dioxide Information Analysis Center,.
-Oak Ridge National Laboratory, U.S. Department of Energy, Oak Ridge, Tenn., U.S.A.

 .. _Maoetal2012:

 Mao, J., Thornton, P.E., Shi, X., Zhao, M., and Post, W.M.
 2012.
 Remote